God Must Be Doing Cocaine

-"God Must Be Doing Cocaine" is a song by American singer-songwriter Charlotte Lawrence, released on November 15, 2019, through Atlantic and Gold Tooth Records.
+"God Must Be Doing Cocaine" is a song by American singer-songwriter Charlotte Lawrence.
+It was released on November 15, 2019, through Atlantic and Gold Tooth Records.

-Background
+Release

-Following the release of the single "Navy Blue", Lawrence returned with "God Must Be Doing Cocaine", a track that further established her refusal to conform to expectations or be confined by pop conventions.
-Released in late 2019, the song marked a stylistic departure from her earlier work, showcasing a more introspective and restrained approach to songwriting.
+Following the release of the single "Navy Blue", Lawrence unveiled "God Must Be Doing Cocaine" through Atlantic and Gold Tooth Records in late 2019.
+Lawrence co-wrote the track along with John Ryan and Julian Bunetta, who also produced the song.

-Composition
+Composition and reception

-"God Must Be Doing Cocaine" is a raw, introspective track in which Lawrence explores themes of emotional emptiness, disillusionment, and the search for meaning.
-According to Clash, the song reflects Lawrence's vulnerability, addressing the chaos of contemporary life in America, the hollowness of a party-focused lifestyle, and her deeper connections to family.
-The publication noted that the track reveals a "deeply mature" side of the artist, with her emotions laid bare.
-The Line of Best Fit described the song as a restrained and haunting ballad that "shines a spotlight on Lawrence’s stellar vocal", emphasizing its dreamy soundscape and lyrical focus on modern relationships, religion, and collective experience.
-Drawing inspiration from artists like Mazzy Star, Bon Iver, and Joni Mitchell, the song marks a stylistic shift and a more contemplative phase in Lawrence's songwriting.
+In "God Must Be Doing Cocaine", Lawrence explores themes of emotional emptiness and her love with her family.
+Clash noted that it reveals a "deeply mature" side of the artist, with her emotions laid bare.
+The Line of Best Fit described the song as a restrained and haunting ballad that "shines a spotlight on Lawrence's stellar vocal", drawing inspiration from artists such as Mazzy Star, Bon Iver, and Joni Mitchell.